SSG-DRD-IOT/intel_retail_workshop/Remote_Management/Remote_Config_MeshCentral.md

 ## Step 4: Web device refresh

-Goto MyAccount tab and click the newly created mesh.
+Goto MyDevices tab and click the newly created device group.

 This is the method to see the connected devices through web interface.